Resilient economy energizes investors, as financial markets end 2023 up 24%

 The Nasdaq slipped 83.78 points, or 0.6%, to 15,011.35, but that was barely a blemish on an annual gain of more than 43%, its best performance since 2020.

-The broader market's gains were driven largely by the so-called Magnificent 7 companies, which include Apple, Microsoft, Alphabet, Amazon, Nvidia, Meta Platforms and Tesla.
-They accounted for about two-thirds of the gains in the S&P 500 this year, according to S&P Dow Jones Indices.
-Nvidia lead the group with a gain of about 239%.
+For most of the year, gains in the broader market were driven largely by seven stocks -- Apple, Microsoft, Alphabet, Amazon, Nvidia, Meta Platforms and Tesla.
+Dubbed the Magnificent 7, they accounted for about two-thirds of the gains in the S&P 500 this year, according to S&P Dow Jones Indices.
+Nvidia lead the group with a gain of about 239%, driven by the mania surrounding artificial intelligence.

-Most major indexes were able to erase their losses from a dismal 2022.
-Smaller company stocks had a late rally, but managed to erase the bulk of their losses from last year.
-The Russell 2000 index finished 2023 with a 15.1% gain after falling 21.6% in 2022.

-The rally that started in November helped broaden the gains within the market beyond just the big technology companies.
-It marked a big psychological shift for investors, said Quincy Krosby, chief global strategist at LPL Financial.
+A strong rally in November and December marked a big psychological shift for investors, said Quincy Krosby, chief global strategist at LPL Financial, because it went beyond the big technology companies.
+The Russell 2000 index of smaller companies jumped more than 20% over the two months and finished 2023 with a 15.1% gain after falling 21.6% in 2022.

-“Investors were able to accept that fact that the market would close the year on a higher note,” Krosby said.
-“Above all else, it was broad participation in the market that reinforced and confirmed gains for smaller company stocks that were particularly important."
+“It was broad participation in the market that reinforced and confirmed gains for smaller company stocks that were particularly important,” Krosby said.

-Shares in European markets edged higher Friday, also after a year of gains.
-Benchmark indexes in France and Germany made double-digit advances, while Britain’s has climbed just under 4%.

-Asian markets had a mixed session on the last trading day of the year for most markets.
-Tokyo’s Nikkei 225 gave up 0.2% to 33,464.17.
-It gained 27% in 2023, its best year in a decade as the Japanese central bank inched toward ending its longstanding ultra-lax monetary policy after inflation finally exceeded its target of about 2%.

-The Hang Seng index in Hong Kong ended flat, while the Shanghai Composite index gained 0.7%.
-The Shanghai index lost about 3% this year and the Hang Seng fell nearly 14%.
-Weakness in the property sector and in global demand for China’s exports, as well as high debt levels and wavering consumer confidence have weighed on the country’s economy and the stock market.

-Investors in the U.S. came into the year expecting inflation to ease further as the Federal Reserve pushed interest rates higher.
+Investors in the U.S. came into this year bearing the bruises of sharp losses for both stocks and bonds in 2022.
+They expected inflation to ease further as the Federal Reserve pushed interest rates higher.
 The trade-off would be a weaker economy and possibly a recession.
 But while inflation has come down to around 3%, the economy has chugged along thanks to solid consumer spending and a healthy job market.

 The stock market is now betting the Fed can achieve a “soft landing,” where the economy slows just enough to snuff out high inflation, but not so much that it falls into a recession.
 As a result, investors now expect the Fed to begin cutting rates as early as March.

-The Fed has signaled three quarter-point cuts to the benchmark rate next year.
-That rate is currently sitting at its highest level, between 5.25% and 5.50%, in two decades.
+The Fed has signaled three quarter-point cuts to its benchmark interest rate next year.
+That rate is currently sitting between 5.25% and 5.50%, its highest level in two decades.

-That could add more fuel to the broader market's momentum in 2024.
-High interest rates and Treasury yields hurt prices for investments, so a continued reversal means more relief from that pressure.
-Wall Street is forecasting stronger earnings growth for companies next year after a largely lackluster 2023, with companies wrestling with higher input and labor costs and a shift in consumer spending.
+Lower rates could add more fuel to the broader market’s momentum in 2024.
+Wall Street is forecasting stronger earnings growth for companies next year after a largely lackluster 2023, when companies wrestled with higher input and labor costs and a shift in consumer spending.

 Bond market investors appeared headed for a third losing year in a row until things turned around starting in late October.
 Excitement about potential cuts to interest rates sent bond prices soaring and yields dropping.
 The yield on the 10-year Treasury, which hit 5% in October, stood at 3.88% Friday, up from 3.85% on Thursday.